stachu-w/About-me/README.md

-- 👋 Hi, I’m @Kaya
+### Hi there, I'm @Kaya!

-- 👀 I’m interested in DevOps, Windows and Linux administrations, running, swimming, gardening, gym, waterpipe with friends, sauna, German learning, table tennis and paiting.
+- **Interests:** DevOps, Windows & Linux administration, running, swimming, gardening, working out, enjoying hookah with friends, going to the sauna, learning German, skiing, and painting.
-- 🌱 I’m currently learning java nad server application/web development.
+- **Currently Learning:** Java and server/web application development.
-- 💞️ I’m looking to collaborate on any Java project, not picky.
+- **Collaboration:** Open to contributing to any Java project.
-- 📫 How to reach me: Karolina Margistan on FB or stachu.w on instagram.
+- **Contact:** Find me as “Karolina Margistan” on Facebook or “stachu.w” on Instagram.
-- 😄 Pronouns: she/her
+- **Pronouns:** she/her
-- ⚡ Fun fact: I do not like the taste of berries in anything, but i like to taste them fresh, without anything added.
-I love lemon and mint lemonade.
-It reminds me of summer, my favourite season.
+- **Fun Fact:** I’m not a fan of berry-flavored products, but I love fresh berries.
+I also enjoy lemon and mint lemonade—it reminds me of summer, my favorite season.

 <!---
 stachu-w/About-me is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.